-The Trading Participant should be able to describe and demonstrate the objectives and operation of the system to the Exchange and the Commission.
+The Trading Participant should be able to describe and demonstrate the objectives and operation of the system to CMIC and the Commission.
 The policies and procedures on risk management shall be documented in a Risk Management Manual.
 Said manual shall be periodically updated to effect certain changes in the system.
-A certification from the management of the Trading Participant that the Risk Management procedures have been consistently followed should be submitted to the Commission and the Exchange.
+A certification from the management of the Trading Participant that the Risk Management procedures have been consistently followed should be submitted to the Commission and CMIC no later than the first Friday of January of each year.